opentensor/developer-docs/docs/index.md

 Each category of the digital commodity is produced in a distinct **subnet**.
 Applications are built on these specific subnets.
 End-users of these applications would be served by these applications.

-Subnets, which exist outside the blockchain and connected to it, are off-chain competitions where only the best producers are rewarded.
+Subnets, which exist outside the blockchain and are connected to it, are off-chain competitions where only the best producers are rewarded.
 A subnet consists of off-chain **subnet validators** who initiate the competition for a specific digital commodity, and off-chain **subnet miners** who compete and respond by producing the best quality digital commodity.

 Scores are assigned to the top subnet miners and subnet validators.
 The on-chain Yuma Consensus determines **the TAO rewards for these top performers**.
 The Bittensor blockchain, called **subtensor**, runs on decentralized validation nodes, just like any blockchain.